Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

 \subsubsection{Discussion}

 As demonstrated, Hermes can serve as the underlying communication network for other experimental protocols and architectures.
 These systems need only to deliver their data units to their local proxy, after which Hermes manages reliability, load balancing, namespace routing, and other concerns.
-In the multi-domain overlay, no node has knowledge of the full network topology, and data is delivered through hop-by-hop HTTP processing.
-This approach greatly simplifies NDN network configuration and management.

-Moreover, more complex traffic patterns, such as multicast, can also be supported by the overlay, as proxies function as IP endpoints with complete control over traffic.
-Additionally, proxies can leverage assisting components to generate more advanced traffic patterns, further enhancing network capabilities.
-Please note that the overlay creates a one-to-one mapping between NDN namespaces and Hermes address spaces, treating each namespace as a separate address space.
-This allows NDN developers to focus on the development of their applications with confidence, knowing that Hermes can efficiently handle the NDN networking aspects.
+This approach greatly simplifies deployment and management of NDN and other networking architectures over the Internet.